Fort Myers Area Gated Communities

 My wife and I have lived in three of the gated communities on A & W Bulb.
 This street runs between McGregor and Gladiolus.
 I would be happy to answer any question you may have in regards to living in this South Fort Myers Area.
 Sandy lives in a gated community on highway 41 or Tamiami Trail.
 She would be happy to answer questions in regards to this area.

 Gated communities remain popular.
 According to the U.S. Census Bureau’s American Housing Survey, 11 million households lived in gated communities in 2009, up from more than 7 million in 2001.

 Over eight million Americans have sought refuge from crime and other problems of urbanization by installing gates and fences to limit access to their communities – and their numbers are growing.
+Fort Myers Gated Communities are no exception.
 Since the mid-1980s, gates have become ubiquitous in many areas of the country.
 New towns are routinely built with gated villages, and some entire incorporated cities feature guarded entrances.
 Along with the trend toward gating in new residential developments, existing neighborhoods are increasingly installing barricades and gates to seal themselves off.